clearpath-docs/heron-sphinx-tutorials/doc/network.rst

               - 8.8.4.4
           gateway4: 192.168.131.50

-The file above is for a Heron with a base-station.
-If your robot does not have a base-station the last line ``gateway4: 192.168.131.50`` will be omitted.
+The file above is for a Heron with a base station.
+If your robot does not have a base station the ``gateway4`` and ``nameservers`` keys may be omitted.

 **Network configuration with /etc/network/interfaces**